geoaxel/geoaxel.github.io/content/home/intro.md

 # Order that this section will appear in.
 weight: 10

-title: blog.axeLL.de
+title: geo.axeLL.de
-subtitle: 'kleinkram und alltagskunst'
+subtitle: '👨‍💻 GEOprojects 🌍'

 design:
   background: